-Grade: 12 Credit: 1.0

 Prerequisite: AP Physics 1

 This course is lab and research based, focusing on inquiry and design of experiments.
-The curriculum focuses on fluid a namics, thermodynamics, electromagnetism & go 122 physics.
-Students will explore theoretical the side is well as gain a practical understanding of the physical world.
+The curriculum focuses on fluid dynamics, thermodynamics, electromagnetism & modern physics.
+Students will explore theoretical physics, as well as gain a practical understanding of the physical world.
 Students will also engineer designs to test concepts in class as well as perform research on current inventions and innovations.
 Students may earn college credit by passing the AP exam.

 SOCIAL STUDIES

 The primary goal of the Social Studies department is to develop students' critical thinking skills.
 This department believes we can provide the imagination and discipline to move students toward being informed decision-makers.
 We are committed to heightening student understanding and appreciation of the past and the legacy of what has preceded us.
 The department seeks to provide opportunities for students to broaden their knowledge and appreciation of diverse people, cultures, ideas and institutions.